MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ps –eaf|grep hv
 ```

-## Installing and updating integration services
+## Updating integration services

-Integration services are built into Windows as well as many versions of Linux.
+**How do I install integration services?**

-### Install integration components on offline virtual machines
+Integration services are built into Windows as well as many versions of Linux therefor they rarely (if ever) need to be installed.

 ## Integration service details